pedroviniv/candy-shop-delivery/README.md

 ### Configuration and Deployment

-Before deploying this app, you should take a look at config/database.yml file.
-Once I'm using PostgreSQL, you should create a new database in the PostgreSQL with the name "candy-shop-delivery" and after that, configure some attributes in the file mentioned before.
-The attributes you must configure is: username, password and host.
+Before deploying this app, you should take a look at [config/database.yml file](https://github.com/pedroviniv/candy-shop-delivery/blob/master/config/database.yml) file.
+Once I'm using PostgreSQL, you should create a new database in the PostgreSQL named "candy-shop-delivery" and set some attributes in the file mentioned before.
+The attributes you must configure is: username, password, host and port.
 Put these information accordingly to the PostgreSQL installed in your host.

-Once the configuration is done, you should open your terminal and run the command "rails s" to deploy the webapp and expose it through the port 3000.
+Once the configuration is done, you should open your terminal and run the command `rails s` to deploy the webapp and expose it through the port 3000.

-If the steps described above went fine, you'll be able to access the application through the address http://localhost:3000/orders.
+If the steps described above went fine, you'll be able to access the application through the address [http://localhost:3000/orders](http://localhost:3000/orders).